Event-based MILP models for ride pooling applications: Introduction

-To encourage people to use ride-hailing services, an efficient and fair route planning is of central importance.
+To encourage people to use ridepooling services, an efficient and fair route planning is of central importance.
 From a modelling perspective, the \emph{dial-a-ride problem} (DARP) consists of scheduling transportation requests with given pick-up and delivery times and assigning them to a set of vehicle routes.
 Common optimization objectives are to accept as many user requests as possible, to minimize the overall routing costs, and to minimize the maximum and/or the total waiting times and ride times.
-For an individual user request, the following options can be considered: \begin{itemize} \item the request may be integrated (optimally) in an already existing tour (which can be modified by the new request), \item the request may initiate a new tour (operated by an additional vehicle), or \item the request may be denied. \end{itemize} The DARP is motivated by a variety of real-life applications.
+The DARP is motivated by a variety of real-life applications.
 Dial-a-ride systems originated as door-to-door transportation, primarily in rural areas, where public transport is rarely available with buses going only a couple of times a day.
-Another application occurs in health care transport: Elderly, injured or disabled persons are often not able to drive on their own or to use public transport, and dial-a-ride services are a convenient alternative to expensive taxi services.
-Recently, several so-called `on-demand ride-hailing services' have emerged.
+Another application occurs in health care transport: elderly, injured or disabled persons are often not able to drive on their own or to use public transport, and dial-a-ride services are a convenient alternative to expensive taxi services.
+Recently, several so-called `on-demand ridepooling services' have emerged.
 Prominent examples are Uber\footnote{\url{https://www.uber.com/de/en/ride/uberpool/}}, DiDi Chuxing\footnote{\url{https://www.didiglobal.com/travel-service/taxi}}, Lyft\footnote{\url{https://www.lyft.com/rider}} or moia\footnote{\url{https://www.moia.io/en/how-it-works}}.
-Ride-hailing services complement public transport and are usually established in urban areas.
+Ridepooling services complement public transport and are usually established in urban areas.
 They are an alternative to motorized private transport and thus help to reduce the number of vehicles in the cities.
-This paper is motivated by a particular ride-hailing service that was established in the city of Wuppertal (Germany) in collaboration with the project bergisch.smart\footnote{\url{https://www.bergischsmartmobility.de/en/the-project/}}.
-This ride-hailing service is run by the local public transport provider and is designed to complement the bus service.
+This paper is motivated by a particular ridepooling service that was established in the city of Wuppertal (Germany) in collaboration with the project bergisch.smart\footnote{\url{https://www.bergischsmartmobility.de/en/the-project/}}.
+This ridepooling service is run by the local public transport provider and is designed to complement the bus service.